Cathedral of La Laguna: Music

 After the creation of the Diocese of San Cristóbal de La Laguna and the subsequent declaration of the Parish of Our Lady of Los Remedios to the rank of cathedral, the temple becomes a major center of musical production.

 Music chapel attached to the cathedral was created.
 He served as choirmaster composer Miguel Jurado Bustamante born in Cadiz.
 Among the major composers of the cathedral include: Remigio Oliva, Manuel Fragoso and Nicolás González.

 The musical production of Miguel Jurado Bustamante covers all genres of religious music in Latin (masses, motets, psalms, Magnificats, hymns, litanies, lamentations, responses and antiphons dedicated to the Virgin Mary) and Castilian (carols).
 Some 140 works have been located thus far by this composer, representing a large output.

 Miguel Jurado trained other local musicians, the most important of whom was Domingo Crisanto Delgado Gómez, one of the most famous composers from the Canaries in the nineteenth century, who in 1836 would become the first organist of the Cathedral of San Juan Bautista of Puerto Rico.
 Crisanto's production is predominantly vocal and choral, not only a cappella but also with accompaniment of organ, piano or instrumental group.

 Finally, another great composer who worked at the cathedral was Domingo Herrera Guillén, of whom only a single work is preserved.

 Chapter house and icon museum

 The chapter house is home to the cathedral chapter, also called the Chapter of Canons, which constitutes the corporation of priests responsible to serve in cult of the cathedral and its religious and cultural activities.
 The building is a well-known Canarian house of the eighteenth century, attached to the building of the cathedral.

 It houses the icons museum, which contains the largest collection of Byzantine icons of Spain, with 160 original pieces that are mostly about 300 years old.
 These artworks are owned by the Diocese of Tenerife and come mainly from countries such as Russia, Romania, Yugoslavia, Italy and Greece.
 These pieces came to Tenerife through private donations to the bishopric and through merchants who arrived in the Canary Islands.

-La Laguna Cathedral is one of the few Catholic cathedrals in the world with a museum dedicated to Orthodox art.
+La Laguna Cathedral is one of the few Catholic cathedrals in the world with a museum dedicated to Eastern Orthodox art.